lereldarion/avatar-portal-system/README.md

 The solution is to disable *head chop* with the `VRCHeadChop` component, and manually implement it with discard in the shader.
 For now there is no way to animate it or fine-tune specific parts.

+Head chop uses `is_local` from header so it fails if the system is never enabled.
+Ths alternative would be to animate it on every relevant renderer... annoying.

 ### TODO

 Portal surface lag discards bug